 Anyone who has ever had insomnia knows that sleepless nights lead to irritability, a weakened immune system, and the inability to focus or concentrate.
 Valerian root has proved the most promising for those who have insomnia among all alternative treatments for insomnia.
-Additionally, clinical trial participants report feeling refreshed in the morning, rather than experiencing the A.M. sluggishness that is often associated with the use of traditional sleeping pills, such as Seconal or Ambien.
+Additionally, clinical trial participants report feeling refreshed in the morning rather than experiencing the A.M. sluggishness often associated with using traditional sleeping pills, such as Seconal or Ambien.

 Lessen the Duration of a Cold with Echinacea

 Although widely regarded as an herb, Echinacea is derived from a spice that is then made into an herbal supplement.
-Preliminary studies have shown that it probably boosts immunity, even in those whose immune systems are severely compromised, such as individuals suffering from diseases like lupus.
+Preliminary studies have shown that it probably boosts immunity, even in individuals with severely compromised immune systems, such as individuals suffering from diseases like lupus.
 The New England Journal of Medicine reports that when combined with an herb called goldenseal, it can reduce the frequency and severity of common colds and viruses in otherwise healthy people.

 Evening Primrose Oil for Anxiety

 Anxiety affects millions of Americans each year and ranges from mild to debilitating.
-It is used for over a century as a medicinal herb; Evening Primrose oil is a potent treatment for social anxiety, panic attacks, generalized anxiety disorder, and chronic nervousness.
+It has been used for over a century as a medicinal herb; Evening Primrose oil is a potent treatment for social anxiety, panic attacks, generalized anxiety disorder, and chronic nervousness.
 The oil, derived from the stem of the primrose plant, contains a substance referred to as gamma linoleic acid, which boosts nerve function and may also stabilize hormone levels.
-For this reason, holistic practitioners sometimes prescribe it as a remedy for premenstrual syndrome as well.
+For this reason, holistic practitioners also prescribe it as a remedy for premenstrual syndrome.

 Improve Poor Circulation with Ginkgo Biloba